openUC2/UC2-Hi2/README.md

 #### 3D printing files

 All these files need be printed.
-We used a Prusa i3 MK3 using PLA Prusmant (Galaxy Black) at layer height 0.3 mm and infill 80%.
+We used a Prusa i3 MK3 using PLA Prusamant (Galaxy Black) at layer height 0.3 mm and infill 80%.
+For all parts that can bend (e.g. sample holder) use PETG Prusament at 100% infill.

 |  Type | Details  |  Price | Link  |